-Martin is studying how transient channel incision rates propagate up channel networks and onto hillslopes, and how hillslope topography and soil thickness can be used to constrain the transient evolution of the channel network.
-The field site of this project is the Feather River in the Sierra Nevada of California.
+Martin examined how transient channel incision rates propagate up channel networks and onto hillslopes, and how hillslope topography and soil thickness can be used to constrain the transient evolution of the channel network.
+His field site was the Feather River in the Sierra Nevada of California.
 More information can be found here.

 I advertise for potential studentships in October/November (click on this link and then click on scroll down menu...you might have to search for it).
 I am also always looking for quality applicants; if you have solid quantitative skills and are not afraid of computer programming (I will help you learn!) email me and we can discuss a custom designed PhD project.
 My PhDs ideally combine fieldwork and modeling.
 Potential projects relate to:

 -Developing methods to determine past erosion rates using cosmogenic radionuclides

 -Understanding how salt marshes respond to sea level rise